June 8, 2014 Dead eyes or cultural blindness?

 He really absorbed those stereotypes that I try so hard to get people to see beyond.
 Not only did he get facts wrong, but he also didn’t seem to try to see beyond his cultural biases.
 In the most troubling part of his post, he writes that women have dead eyes, and are trained to have dead eyes.
-All women, according to him, have the same measured five degree chin tilt and dead, autistic eyes.
-Even six year olds already have dead eyes!
-If a baby laughed to him, he reports, the baby was quickly covered or wheeled away.
-None of his interpretations of what he saw are plausible; in reality the Hasidic women probably cared too little about a strange outsider to pay any attention to him.
+All women, according to him, have the same measured five-degree chin tilt and dead, autistic eyes.
+Even six-year-olds already have dead eyes!
+If a baby laughed at him, he reports, the baby was quickly covered or wheeled away.
+None of his interpretations of what he saw are plausible; in reality, the Hasidic women probably cared too little about a strange outsider to pay any attention to him.
 On occasion I see visitors interact with the babies in their carriages.
 On my tour yesterday one visitor cooed over a little baby in a Maclaren.
 The Hasidic mother of the child smiled back and thanked the visitor for complimenting her baby.
 It was an entirely ordinary touring moment.

 Someone on Facebook pointed to this line (thanks JK) in Klein’s wiki page: “Klein clearly has issues with cultures which he does not understand.
 In an article on his blog, he speaks of visiting a community in a style which one would visit a zoo.
 He makes assumptions and derogatory comments which are not based on facts.”
 Indeed, his conclusions lack any insight.

 Here’s the article.
 H/t DS.

 “Training Women to Have No Eyes

 I’m in New York training psychologists this week, and as I always do here, I visited a neighborhood with a professional guide.